Chapter 5 Reliability

 • not expected if there was an intervention (or condition) and the T1 and T2 administrations are part of a pre- and post-test design.

 There are some methodological concerns about test-retest reliability.
-For example, owing to memory and learning effects, the average response time to a second administration of identical items is about 80% the time of the first administration.
+For example, owing to memory and learning effects, the average response time to a second administration of identical items takes about 80% the time compared to the first administration.

 Szymanski and Bissonette (2020) did not assess retest reliability.
 We can, though, imagine how this might work.
 Let’s imagine that both waves were taken in the same academic term, approximately two weeks apart.

-To demonstrate the retest reliability, I have taken a different path.
-In order for us to get sensible answers, I went ahead and simulated a new dataset with total and subscale scores for our variables for both waves.
+To demonstrate the retest reliability, I simulated a new dataset with total and subscale scores for our variables for Time 1 and Time 2.
 This next script is simply that simulation (i.e., you can skip over it).
+If this were your data, you would have item-level data and need to calculate total and subscale scores (as we did above).

 SimCor_mu <- c(3.13, 2.68, 3.58, 3.16, 2.66, 2.76)